raspberrychris/kidsteepees/content/blog/Funwithmum-Teepee-Tent-Childrens-Tipi-Review.md

 ### Product Description

+Funwithmum Teepee is a great hideout for your child at any time of the year.
+It will be perfect for your house, flat, patio, balcony or garden.
+It will embellish any interior and make it cozy.
+This teepee is roomy meaning a parent and child can fit inside with no problems.
+The tent is lightweight and sturdy so you can move it around as you wish.

 - **GREAT HIDEOUT**  This Teepee tent will make a great hideout for your child at any time of the year.

 - **PERFECT ANYWHERE** It will be perfect for your house, flat, patio, balcony or garden.
 It will embellish any interior and make it cozy.